Nikephor/JS-Games/README.md

-# JS-Games
+# HTML Canvas-Games
-Classic games, made in JavaScript from scratch
+Classic games, made in HTML Canvas with JavaScript from scratch